-- 2. The valuation balance sheet showing the results and liabilities of the valuation is given in Section III. - 3.
-Comments on the valuation results are provided in Section IV, comments on the experience and actuarial gains and losses during the valuation year are provided in Section V and the rates of contribution payable by employers are provided in Section VI and Section VII. - 4.
+- 2. The valuation balance sheet showing the results and liabilities of the valuation is given in Section III. - Comments on the valuation results are provided in Section IV, comments on the experience and actuarial gains and losses during the valuation year are provided in Section V and the rates of contribution payable by employers are provided in Section VI and Section VII. - 4.
 Schedule A of this report presents the development of the assets.
-The estimated investment return for the plan year ending June 30, 2023 on a market value of assets basis was 7.49% and on actuarial value of assets basis was 7.07%.
-These can be compared to the assumed rate of return for the same period of 7.55%. - 5.
+The estimated investment return for the plan year ending June 30, 2024 on a market value of assets basis was 10.46% and on actuarial value of assets basis was 7.71%.
+These can be compared to the assumed rate of return for the same period of 7.00%.
+The market value of assets basis return may be slightly different than what PERS reports as this estimated return is assuming cash flow as of the middle of the year. - 5.
 Schedule B details the actuarial assumptions and methods employed.
-Since the previous valuation, various economic and demographic assumptions have been revised.
-The changes are summarized below and shown in more detail in Schedule B: - The investment rate of return assumption was reduced from 7.55% to 7.00%. - Disability rates and service retirement rates were adjusted to reflect actual experience more closely. - The assumed load for administrative expenses was decreased from 0.28% to 0.15% of payroll. - Schedule C gives a summary of the benefit and contribution provisions of the plan.
+There have been no changes since the previous valuation. - 6.
+Schedule C gives a summary of the benefit and contribution provisions of the plan.
 There have been no changes since the previous valuation. - 7.
 The funded ratio shown in the Summary of Principal Results is the ratio of actuarial value of assets to the actuarial accrued liability.
 The funded status is different based on the market value of assets.
 The funded ratio is an indication of progress in funding the promised benefits.
 Since the ratio is less than 100%, there is a need for additional contributions toward the payment of the unfunded accrued liability.
 In addition, this funded ratio does not have any relationship to measuring the sufficiency if the plan had to settle its liabilities. - 8.
-The employer contribution rate, or Fixed Contribution Rate (FCR), of 7.40% of annual compensation has been the contribution rate for employers since January 1, 2012.
-However, the FCR is scheduled to increase to 8.40% of annual compensation beginning July 1, 2024.
-As shown on page 1 of the report, the amortization period to pay off the Unfunded Actuarial Accrued Liability (UAAL) using the FCR of 8.40% is over 26 years, which is a snapshot view of the UAAL as of the valuation date of June 30, 2023.
+The Fixed Contribution Rate (FCR) was increased to 8.40% of annual compensation beginning July 1, 2024.
+As shown on page 1 of the report, the amortization period to pay off the Unfunded Actuarial Accrued Liability (UAAL) using the FCR of 8.40% is 25.5 years, which is a snapshot view of the UAAL as of the valuation date of June 30, 2024. - 9.
+In addition, as shown on page 1 of the report, the Actuarially Determined Contribution (ADC) Rate for the 2024 valuation year is 8.53% of annual compensation and the ratio of the ADC to the FCR (8.53% to 8.40%) is calculated at 101.55% as of June 30, 2024.
+Per the Board's Funding Policy, which is provided in Schedule F, this actuarial metric is in the Yellow Status as the ratio is between 100% and 110%.